dalet-oss/vfs-azure/README.md

 ## Documentation

 From the website...
 "Commons VFS provides a single API for accessing various different file systems.
 It presents a uniform view of the files from various different sources, such as the files on local disk, on an HTTP server, or inside a Zip archive."

-Now Apache Commons VFS can add Azure Blob Storage to the list
+Now Apache Commons VFS can add Azure Blob Storage to the list.

-The project also includes a small shell ( taken from the original Apache Commons VFS tests ) but improved with JLine2 ( for command completion and history ).
+The project also includes a small shell (taken from the original Apache Commons VFS tests) but improved with JLine2 (for command completion and history).
 This should allow interactive testing.

-Here is an example using the API
+Here is an example using the API:
 ```java
 // Grab some credentials.
 The "testProperties" class is just a regular properties class
 // Retrieve the properties however you please